-- a.
-For distance flights of more than 100 kilometres, where the loss of height exceeds 1000 metres, a height penalty equal to 100 times the excess over 1000 metres loss of height shall be subtracted from the length of the course to give the official distance. - b.
+a.
+For distance flights of more than 100 kilometres, where the loss of height exceeds 1000 metres, a height penalty equal to 100 times the excess over 1000 metres loss of height shall be subtracted from the length of the course to give the official distance.

+- b.
 For distance flights of 100 kilometres or less, a loss of height exceeding 1% of the length of the course will invalidate the soaring performance. - c.
-For speed and duration flights, a loss of height exceeding 1000 metres will invalidate the soaring performance.
+For speed flights, a loss of height over 1000m will invalidate the soaring performance. - d.
+For duration flights, a loss of height over 1000m using barographic data or 900m using GPS data will invalidate the soaring performance.
+Chap 4 Appendix A7 refers.